-Lviv belonged to Poland for centuries.
-After World War II it was separated from their homeland and incorporated to Ukraine.
+What’s interesting, Lviv actually belonged to Poland for centuries.
+After World War II it was incorporated into Ukraine.

-The best is to take the bus from any big Polish city like Warsaw, Krakow or Wroclaw.
+You can take the bus from any big Polish city like Warsaw, Krakow or Wroclaw directly to Lviv.

-Bus ticket costs only 30 PLN ($8).
-The journey last 2-3 hours, including waiting in the line on the border.
+The bus ticket from Przemysl to Lviv costs more or less 30 PLN ($8).
+The journey lasts 2-3 hours, including waiting in the line on the border.

 If you are a European Union citizen, you don’t need a visa to enter Ukraine.